NikolaiT/se-scraper/README.md

 * Infospace
 * Duckduckgo
 * Webcrawler

-is supported.

-Additionally **se-scraper** supports investment ticker search from the following sites:

 * Reuters
 * cnbc
 * Marketwatch

-This module uses puppeteer.
+This module uses puppeteer and puppeteer-cluster (modified version).
 It was created by the Developer of https://github.com/NikolaiT/GoogleScraper, a module with 1800 Stars on Github.

 ### Quickstart

-**Note**: If you don't want puppeteer to download a complete chromium browser, add this variable to your environments:
+**Note**: If you **don't** want puppeteer to download a complete chromium browser, add this variable to your environments.
+Then this library is not guaranteed to run out of the box.

 ```bash
 export PUPPETEER_SKIP_CHROMIUM_DOWNLOAD=1